 x = Percolation rate in minutes/inch

-Notwithstanding the above, the minimum absorption area for single family residential dwellings shall be 400 square feet.
+Notwithstanding the above, the minimum absorption area for single family residential dwellings shall be 400 square feet for absorption trenches receiving septic tank effluent.

 Area reduction.
 See Table 5.4 for area reduction when gravelless material or low pressure distribution is utilized.
 A reduction in area shall not be permitted when flow diversion is utilized with low pressure distribution.
 When gravelless material is utilized, the design width of the trench shall be used to calculate minimum area requirements for absorption trenches.